 Focus on self-improvement and team cohesion

 Starting a hobby that employees pursue together is a great team-building idea.
 Invite an expert into the office for a lesson in a skill, a craft or an academic subject or language that your group may like.
 The cost of a teacher’s time is minimal or may even be free if your speaker stands to gain some clients, while the rewards to your team can be priceless.
-Here are a few ideas:
+For example, aim to perfect the art of persuasive writing or learn to employ calming techniques in stressful situations.

 Flex your collective creativity